GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

 * y: the y ordinate of the tile in the gridset space.
 * extension: the file extension associated to the tile format.
 E.g. ``png``, ``jpeg``, etc. (Note the extension is the same for the ``png`` and ``png8`` formats, for example).

+Support for S3-compatible servers other than Amazon is also present.

 Configuration example:

 .. code-block:: xml